wgong/code2cloud/README.md

 This is a project I completed during the Insight DevOps program (New York, Jan 2019)

 ## Business Problem
 How to streamline software development process by leveraging DevOps tool such as Jenkins?
-The goal is to help developer automate test > build > release process so that developer can focus on coding features.
+The goal is to help IT automate test > build > release process so that developer can focus on coding features.
 The benefits to business are faster time-to-market speed, productivity gain and cost savings.

 DevOps CI/CD Pipeline
 ----------------------